root-foundation/root/whitepaper.md

 As we advance, value concentrates upward.

 Historically, value moved from transactions to companies.
-Today, top companies are worth far more than the sum of their revenues.
+Today, top companies are worth far more than their revenue.

 In a post-AGI world, this trend will continue.
 Value will increasingly become concentrated in personal tokens.
-A personal token will be valued far more than the combined value of its equities in companies
+A personal token will be valued far more than the combined value of its equities in companies.
+Similarly, the value of a network token will be worth far more than the sum of its equities in personal tokens.

 > (recall: a personal token’s value is grounded in its equities in companies and other personal tokens).